Board Meeting Minutes — Anaheim 2019

 Magazine — Sarah Nichols

-Sarah Nichols moved JEA to change the magazine editor position from a presidential appointment to an executive director appointment, which will be outline in its bylaws in Article VII, Section 4: Editors.
+Sarah Nichols moved JEA to change the magazine editor position from a presidential appointment to an executive director appointment, which will be outlined in its bylaws in Article VII, Section 4: Editors.
 (See updated version below.)
 Julia Satterthwaite seconded.
 (7-0)

 Article VII: Committees, Liaisons and Editors